WebbizGroup/palindrome/README.md

 # palindrome
-Function that identifies a palindrome words
+Function that identifies palindrome words

 * palindrome("eye") should return a boolean.
 * palindrome("eye") should return true.